 - 1. Navigate to /Applications/HPTWEBGUI/uninstall. - 2.
 Click on the uninstall script. - 3.
 Type in the Administrator password when prompted.

-Step 4a: Create RAID Arrays using WebGUI
+Step 4: Create RAID Arrays using WebGUI

-For Mac and Windows users:
+For both Mac and Windows users:

 - 1. Login to WebGUI (Default username: RAID / password: hpt). - 2.
-Once logged in, click the Logical tab.
+Once logged in, click the Logical tab to go to array page.